 J. Michael Lacey

-J. Michael Lacey is managing partner of the Cairo office of the international law firm Dentons.
+J. Michael Lacey is managing partner of the Cairo office of international law firm Dentons.
 He has worked for Dentons in Cairo since 2002 and is experienced in international construction projects, with a focus on privatizations.
-Previously, he worked on major build-operate-transfer projects, and his experience includes road, port, hospital, airport, power, bridge and airport privatizations.
+Previously, he worked on major build-operate-transfer projects and his experience includes road, port, hospital, airport, power, bridge and airport privatizations.
 He also works with aviation, corporate, energy and environmental projects, including several major dispute adjudications for multinational clients in the areas of construction insurance, finance, warranties and procurement fraud.
 He also worked for Skanska USA and Skanska Infrastructure Development in New York and Stockholm.

 Mohamed El Kalla